Please click on the relevant section below to expand the guidance.

 - Uploaded evidence of your immigration documents to meet the Right to Study Check requirement (including proof of entry to the UK)

-Once you complete online enrolment, you will be able to start your course (either on-site, or remotely), regardless of your visa status and whether you are in the UK.
+Once you complete Course Registration, you will be able to start your course (either on-site, or remotely), regardless of your visa status and whether you are in the UK.

 You must then make every effort to arrive in the UK on or before the 'Latest start date' as indicated on your CAS.